 Antihistamines should not be used by people with a rare metabolic disorder called acute porphyria.
 In addition, they may not be suitable for people with liver or kidney problems.

-They also may not be suitable for people with high pressure in the eye (acute glaucoma) or who are at risk of developing glaucoma.
-Women who are pregnant or breast-feeding should not usually take antihistamines.
+They also may not be suitable for people with high pressure in the eye (acute glaucoma) or at risk of developing glaucoma.
+Women who are pregnant or breastfeeding should not usually take antihistamines.

-This is because it is not known if they cause harm and you can not perform studies on women in this situation, just in case.
-However, it is not known that they cause harm.
+This is because it is unknown if they cause harm, and you can not perform studies on women in this situation, just in case.
+However, it is not known whether they cause harm.

 If certain conditions, such as hay fever or morning sickness, make you very sick during pregnancy, the benefit of the treatment may be more than the minimum risk of any harm.

-Your doctor will discuss this with you and prescribe one of the antihistamines that is considered safe during pregnancy if you choose to take one.
-Similarly, in breastfeeding women, in some cases the benefits may be more than the risk.
+Your doctor will discuss this with you and prescribe one of the antihistamines considered safe during pregnancy if you choose to take one.
+Similarly, in breastfeeding women, the benefits may be more than the risk in some cases.

-If you are prescribed or buy an antihistamine, read this to make sure you can take it safely.
+If you are prescribed or buy an antihistamine, read this to ensure you can take it safely.

-Can I drink alcohol when I’m taking an antihistamine?
+Can I drink alcohol when I am taking an antihistamine?

 Alcohol interacts with antihistamines.
-Probably the effect is greater for sedative antihistamines, but it can occur with any type.
+Probably the effect is more significant for sedative antihistamines, but it can occur with any type.
 Alcohol and an antihistamine in combination are more likely to make you feel numb on your own.